kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We believe that ensuring that `NominatedNodeName` can't be set after the pod is already bound is niche enough feature that doesn't justify an attempt to strengthening the validation.

-#### What if there are multiple components that could set `NominatedNodeName` on the same pod

-It's not something newly introduced by this KEP because anyone can set NominatedNodeName today, but discuss here to form our suggestion.

-Multiple controllers might keep overwriting NominatedNodeName that is set by the others.
-Of course, we can regard that just as user's fault though, that'd be undesired situation.

-There could be several ideas to mitigate, or even completely solve by adding a new API.
-But, we wouldn't like to introduce any complexity right now because we're not sure how many users would start using this, and hit this problem.

-So, for now, we'll just document it somewhere as a risk, unrecommended situation, and in the future, we'll consider something if we actually observe this problem getting bigger by many people starting using it.

-#### Invalid `NominatedNodeName` prevents the pod from scheduling

-Currently, `NominatedNodeName` field is cleared at the end of failed scheduling cycle if it found the nominated node unschedulable for the pod.
-However, in order to make it work for ClusterAutoscaler and Karpenter, we will remove this logic, and `NominatedNodeName` could stay on the node forever, despite not being a valid suggestions anymore.
-As an example, imagine a scenario, where ClusterAutoscaler created a new node a nominated a pod to it, but before that pod was scheduled, a new higher-priority pod appeared and used the space on that newly created node.
-In such a case, it all worked as expected, but we ended up with `NominatedNodeName` set uncorrectly.

-As a mitigation:
-- an external component that originally set the `NominatedNodeName` is responsible for clearing or updating the field to reflect the state
-- if it won't happen, given that `NominatedNodeName` is just a hint for scheduler, it will continue to processing the pod just having a minor performance hit (trying to process a node set via `NNN` first, but falling back to all nodes anyway).
-We claim that the additional cost of checking `NominatedNodeName` first is acceptable (even for big clusters where the performance is critical) because it's just one iteration of Filter plugins (e.g., if you have 1000 nodes and 16 parallelism (default value), the scheduler needs around 62 iterations of Filter plugins, approximately.
-So, adding one iteration on top of that doesn't matter).

 ## Design Details